xster/flutter-wiki/Experimental:-Add-Flutter-Fragment.md

 Reminder, declaring a `FlutterFragment`, or any other `Fragment`, within an XML layout file prevents the `Fragment` from being programmatically removed at runtime.

+**TODO(mattcarroll):** Add support for XML attributes for splash screen, initial route, and possibly app bundle path.
+This work is currently blocked by the fact that the engine buildroot does not support AAR production, which prevents including any XML resources of any kind.

 ## Instantiate a FlutterFragment in code

 ```java